climb512/sunnyside-agency-landing-page-main/README.md

 ### Things learned and decisions made

-- Layout: How to structure elements in html when some sections may come first on mobile but last on desktop.
+- Layout: How to structure elements in html when some sections change ordering between mobile/desktop.
-- Defining geoetric shapes in css using border settings.
+- Defining geoetric shapes (right triange) in css using border settings.
 - Pros and cons of using background-image: url(xyz); rather than <img src="xyz">
 - More practice with CSS-Grid and grid-areas.
 - Interesting hover effects using psuedo-elements
 - Using svg color filters

 ## Author